queilawithaQ/documentation/_basic/quickstart/getting-started.md

 ![Add New Deployment Pipeline on Codeship Basic]({{ site.baseurl }}/images/basic-guide/turnkey-deployments.png)

-### Using custom deployment scripts to deploy to cloud services
+### Using your own custom deployment scripts to deploy to cloud services

 If you don't want to use one of the turnkey deployment integrations, you can instead use your own custom script deployment.
 From the list of deployment targets, just select the last option - Custom Script.